jourdefeu/jourdefeu/README.md

 ### Hi there! <img src="https://github.com/jourdefeu/jourdefeu/assets/157377780/a4b0844e-5933-4d95-aa7c-553f3f6b01ec" width="26" height="26">

-I'm Valerie, a data scientist based in Russia.
+I'm Valerie, an AI engineer based in Russia.

 I like science and enjoy keep up with new developments in the field by reading scientific articles. <br/>
 Outside of work, I'm interested in furthering my knowledge in Data Science by doing projects.